What I’ve learned from Noam Chomsky

 Sex trafficking snares hundreds of thousands of American children

-My report in Global Post, June 20, 2012 (don’t miss the interactive map at the end)
+My report in Global Post on sex trafficking, June 20, 2012 (don’t miss the interactive map at the end)

 Over 80 percent of cases of American sex slavery involve US citizens, not immigrants.
 It’s a problem this country must find creative solutions to solve through conferences like Demand Abolition, which took place in Boston recently.